RekkyAbdul/RekkyAbdul/README.md

 - 👋 Hi, I’m Rekiyatu Abdullahi
-- 👀 I’m interested in making impact in the  world through data analysis and data storytelling.
+-  I’m interested in making impacts in the  world through data analysis and data storytelling.
-- 🌱 I’m currently learning to use SQL, Excel, and Tableau to identify trends and actionable insights lock in complex data.
+-  I’m currently advancing my skills and knowledge in SQL, Excel, and Tableau to identify trends and actionable insights lock in complex data.
-- 💞️ I’m looking to collaborate on a data analysis project
+-  I’m looking to collaborate on a data analysis project
-- 📫 You can reach me via LinkedIn
+-  You can reach me via LinkedIn
 - ⚡ Fun fact: I am Goal-driven, Resourceful, Resilient, and Love learning

 <!---